This entry discusses research resources for the state of Ohio.

 - Google Scholar, which has free cases back to 1950.

-- Subscriptions sites including Versuslaw.com, Loislaw, Fastcase and Casemaker.
+- Subscription sites including Versuslaw.com, Loislaw, Fastcase and Casemaker.
 Coverage of reported and unreported cases will vary by court and service, though none of these databases is comprehensive.

 - The Clerk's Office for the relevant court.
 You can get contact information from the relevant court web site.
 The Supreme Court posts links for all the appellate court and trial court sites.